“It's completely possible to have a life with plenty of variety that also provides stability.” – Emilie Wapnick

 The secret in thriving as a multi-passionate, career-minded person, as we will outline below, is finding that sweet spot in the amount of variety a multipod needs in their career.
 As a Jack/Jill-of-All-Trades, you'll have to pinpoint the intersection between your interests that will not only make you happy, but earn you money.

 Emilie, a multipod herself, has studied and surveyed individuals that identify themselves as multi-passionate people and has outlined strategies that allow you to succeed in creating a career and a life that encompasses your many passions as a multipotentialite.
+If you want to hear more of Emilie's story check out episode 103.

 Let's take a closer look at how a mulipotentialite can structure their work and position themselves to build a career by combining their interests.